 Things to do instead of Trick Or Treating – final note

-In conclusion, there are plenty of ways to celebrate Halloween!
+In conclusion, there are plenty of ways to celebrate Halloween and lots of ways to have fun without trick or treating!
 We hope our list of Alternatives to Trick or Treating has given you some ideas on how you can celebrate Halloween this year.
 Whether you only do one of the above, or several, you will have boo-tastic Halloween!
 For more inspiration, check out our various party ideas.

 I use affiliate links in some blog posts.
 If you click through and make a purchase, I earn a small commission at no extra cost to yourself.
 Thank you for your support.